The path to consistent, quality patient care progression sounds simple enough:

 The progression of quality patient care on the unit depends on care teams always seeing and working toward accurate targets for length of stay.
 Length-of-stay based care progression should become the focus and culture of care teams.

-4. Make DRG and length-of-stay targets specific to your hospital
+4. Make length-of-stay targets specific to your hospital

-Admissions staff often look up DRGs and set care targets based on national averages that may vary considerably from the observed and expected targets for a specific hospital.
-Invest the time to adopt DRG guidelines that match the observed and desired case mix and associated length-of-stay targets specific to your hospital.
+Admissions staff often set care targets based on national averages that may vary considerably from the observed and expected targets for a specific hospital.
+Invest the time to adopt guidelines that match the observed and desired case mix and associated length-of-stay targets specific to your hospital.

 5. Adopt daily care progression huddles on every unit

 It might be time to rethink your daily unit safety or shift meetings.
-Effective patient progression huddles gather the full unit care team for each shift to clearly understand patient progression and care goals, as well as escalate any issues outside their control to executive leaders for resolution.
+Effective patient progression huddles gather the full unit care team for each shift to clearly understand patient progression and care goals, as well as escalate any issues outside their control.

 6. Make O/E ratios a critical performance measure